qingstor/qingstor-sdk-java/docs/example/sign_with_server.md

                 System.out.println("Url = " + output.getUrl());
                 }
             });

+    /**
+     * There may be a time difference between the client and the server, and the result of the signature calculation is closely related to the time.
+     * So it is necessary to set the time used for the server's signature to the request.
+     * You can send strToSignature to the server to get the server's signature time.
+     * The concrete server example refers to the "The Local Time Is Incorrect".
+    **/
+    reqHandler.getBuilder().setHeader(QSConstant.HEADER_PARAM_KEY_DATE, gmtTime);

     // Step 3: get the strToSignature.
 Send this string to the server.
     String strToSignature = reqHandler.getStringToSignature();